MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     SvcParamKey = 1*(ALPHA-LC / DIGIT / "-")
     display-key = 1*(ALPHA / DIGIT / "-")

-Values are in a format specific to the key.
+Values are in a format specific to the SvcParamKey.
 Their definition should specify both their presentation format and wire encoding (e.g., domain names, binary data, or numeric values).
 The initial keys and formats are defined in {{keys}}.